View construction photos on SEPTA's website

 Platform construction began in 2016 and is being completed in phases to accommodate passenger traffic.
 The easternmost half of the new accessible eastbound (south) platform was completed in October 2017.
 Construction is underway on the other half of that platform.
 On the westbound (north) side, half of the existing low-level platform is open to passengers and the other half is under construction.

 Foundation work for the new station building began in February 2018.
+Work continues on the concrete stairs and ramps connecting the parking areas to platform level.

 The project is being led by SEPTA with additional funding by PennDOT and the Federal Transit Administration.